Most courses offer Financial Aid, but Financial Aid may not be available for certain courses.

 - When your application is reviewed, you'll get an email letting you know whether it's been approved or denied.
 You can also check your Updates page to see the status of your Financial Aid application.

 After you submit your Financial Aid application, it will take up to two weeks to review your application.
 If you apply for Financial Aid for a degree course, you must submit your application at least 15 days in advance so you can access your degree course on time.
 Unfortunately, Coursera is unable to provide exceptions or rush individual applications.

 You can see course materials for free while you are waiting for your application to be approved by using the audit mode.

 Approved Financial Aid applications

 If your Financial Aid application is approved, you'll get an email letting you know, and you'll be automatically enrolled in the course.
-Courses run on a sessions schedule so you don't need to worry about falling behind.
+Courses have personalized deadlines, so you won't need to worry about falling behind.
 However, most degree courses have hard assignment deadlines, so make sure to submit your Financial Aid application at least 15 days in advance so you won’t fall too far behind.

 If you do not complete the course within 180 days, you may submit another Financial Aid application.